rapidsai/rapids.ai/pip.md

 	pip install rmm-cu11 cudf-cu11 -i https://pypi.k8s.rapids.ai/simple

-The RAPIDS pip packages are hosted in a private repo, but will be found on public repos soon.
+> <i class="fas fa-info-circle text-white"></i> The RAPIDS pip packages are hosted in a private repo, but will be found on public repos soon.

+> <i class="fas fa-info-circle text-white"></i> In the first release, cuDF and RMM are available.
+Experimental cuML and cuGraph wheels will be out in late September.
 Please check back for any updates!

 ## <i class="fa-solid fa-screwdriver-wrench text-white"></i> Troubleshooting

-> <i class="fas fa-info-circle text-white"></i> RAPIDS pip packages require a recent version of pip that **[supports PEP600](https://peps.python.org/pep-0600/https://peps.python.org/pep-0600/){: target="_blank"}**.
+> <i class="fas fa-chevron-circle-right text-white"></i> RAPIDS pip packages require a recent version of pip that **[supports PEP600](https://peps.python.org/pep-0600/https://peps.python.org/pep-0600/){: target="_blank"}**.
 Some users may need to update pip using

 	pip install -U pip

 > before using the installation command above.

-> <i class="fas fa-info-circle text-white"></i> Infiniband is not supported yet in this release
+> <i class="fas fa-chevron-circle-right text-white"></i> Infiniband is not supported yet in this release

 ## <i class="far fa-comments text-white"></i> Connect